 In his press conference, he described the cut as a “mid-cycle adjustment” that didn’t necessarily imply follow-up cuts.

 As he often does, President Trump vented his displeasure via a tweet: “What the Market wanted to hear from Jay Powell and the Federal Reserve was that this was the beginning of a lengthy and aggressive rate-cutting cycle which would keep pace with China, The European Union and other countries around the world....”

-Several countries have now gone to negative interest rate policy.
-An estimated $13 trillion in negative-yielding bonds now sits in the accounts of holders who are apparently content with losing money at a fixed rate.
+Several countries have now gone to negative interest rate policies.
+An estimated $13 trillion in negative-yielding bonds now sits in the accounts of holders who are content with losing money at a fixed rate.

 Gold and Silver Show Strength in All Currencies